ermouth/cloudwall/README.md

 # CloudWall 1.5β
-CloudWall is noBackend toy operation system, that syncs with CouchDB.
+CloudWall is noBackend toy operating system, that syncs with CouchDB.

 See docs, details and running version at http://cloudwall.me.